Internship Education Specialist Credential: Moderate/Severe Disabilities with EL Authorization

 Admission to the Program

 Applicants must apply online via CSUMentor in addition to submitting a complete Program Admission File (PAF) to be considered for admission to the Preliminary Education Specialist Credential program in Moderate/Severe Disabilities.
 Applicants must meet BOTH the general requirements of the university for Graduate Admission and the program requirements in order to be admitted to the university and classified as a graduate/credential candidate.
 In preparation for admission to the basic program, applicants must review the Special Education Credential Program Admission Booklet which can be downloaded at CSU Special Education Programs website and attend a mandatory Information

 Session scheduled through Teacher Education in the College of Education Student Services at either the San Bernardino or Palm Desert campus.
 At this session, applicants will receive instructions for completing their PAF.
-Applicants must submit a PAF to the Admissions staff in the College of Education Student Services according to the deadlines published for the quarter of admission.
+Applicants must submit a PAF to the Admissions staff in the College of Education Student Services according to the deadlines published for the semester of admission.
 Admission to the credential program is based on the following requirements included in the PAF:

 - Completion of an application form;

 - Original written verification of passing score for the California Basic Educational Skills Test (CBEST);